jsantell/pcm-transform/README.md

 * `inputChannels` - Number of channels on the input PCM stream. (default: `2`)
 * `inputBitDepth` - Number of bits per sample (per channel). (default: `16`)
 * `outputBitDepth` - Number of bits per value for output.
 Used to convert buffers from transform functions into JSON. (default: `inputBitDepth`)
 * `transform` - Either a string name of a default transform (`min-max`), or a supplied transform function.
 The function takes as arguments `buffer`, `stream`, and `callback`.
 Any error or data passed into the callback gets emitted, or written downstream, accordingly.
-See [#custom%20transforms](Custom Transforms) for more info.
+See [Custom Transforms](https://github.com/jsantell/pcm-transform#custom-transforms) for more info.
 * `head` - A buffer or string that gets written downstream when the streaming starts.
 * `tail` - A buffer or string that gets written downstream when the streaming completes.